 If you’re building a brand new website, it’s important to be accessible from the very beginning.
-We go through your website’s wireframes and assess the functionality of them for any common accessibility errors.
-This includes user journeys and assessing how easy it is to navigate around to key areas of your website.
+We go through your website’s wireframes and assess their functionality for any common accessibility errors.
+This includes user journeys and assessing how easy it is to navigate around key areas of your website.
 We also consider which elements are going to require coding for screen readers and other assistive technologies.

 If you’re not building from scratch, it is still good practice to review the page elements.
 Thinking about how the pages are viewed and where the links take you to.